Vocation Resources:

 There can be no promotion of vocations or Christian mission apart from constant contemplative prayer.
 The Christian life needs to be nourished by attentive listening to God’s word and, above all, by the cultivation of a personal relationship with the Lord in Eucharistic adoration, the privileged “place” for our encounter with God.
 I wish heartily to encourage this kind of profound friendship with the Lord, above all for the sake of imploring from on high new vocations to the priesthood and the consecrated life.
 The People of God need to be guided by pastors whose lives are spent in service to the Gospel.
 I ask parish communities, associations and the many prayer groups present in the Church, not to yield to discouragement but to continue praying that the Lord will send workers to his harvest.
 May he give us priests enamoured of the Gospel, close to all their brothers and sisters, living signs of God’s merciful love.
 Dear brothers and sisters, today too, we can regain fervour in preaching the Gospel and we can encourage young people in particular to take up the path of Christian discipleship.
 Despite a widespread sense that the faith is listless or reduced to mere “duties to discharge”, our young people desire to discover the perennial attraction of Jesus, to be challenged by his words and actions, and to cherish the ideal that he holds out of a life that is fully human, happy to spend itself in love.
 Mary Most Holy, the Mother of our Saviour, had the courage to embrace this ideal, placing her youth and her enthusiasm in God’s hands.
 Through her intercession, may we be granted that same openness of heart, that same readiness to respond, “Here I am”, to the Lord’s call, and that same joy in setting out (cf. Lk 1:39), like her, to proclaim him to the whole world.

-Message for The 53rd World Day Of Prayer for Vocations
+Message from His Holiness Pope Francis for The 53rd World Day Of Prayer for Vocations

 The Church, Mother of Vocations